akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She returned to her desk.
 “That is all.”

 Godfrey bowed and left.
 In the corridor, he stood still for a long moment.
 Perhaps he should take her to Devon, to meet his mother.
 That would show everyone that Beatrice was truly his betrothed.
-He tucked the thought away, a quiet promise to himself, and walked toward his own chamber.
+He tucked the thought away, a quiet promise to himself, and walked towards his own chamber.

 ---